 Press Releases week beginning 27 January 2020

 Are you a tenant or a landlord?
-Take part in HBC consultation about landlord licencing scheme
+Take part in HBC consultation about landlord licensing scheme

 Hastings Borough Council is consulting on a new selective licensing scheme for Hastings and St Leonards.